greenm01/ec4x/docs/ec4x_specs.md

 ## 1.2 Game Setup

-Generate a starmap as described in section 2.1 for the selected number of players.
+Generate a star-map as described in section 2.1 for the selected number of players.
 Resources will be provided in the GitHub repo to spawn a map.

-Players start the game with one homeworld (An Abundant Eden planet, Level V colony with 810 PU), 420 production points (PP) in the treasury, one spaceport, one shipyard, one fully loaded ETAC, a Light Cruiser, two Destroyers, and two Scouts.
+Players start the game with one homeworld (An Abundant Eden planet, Level V colony with 840 PU), 420 production points (PP) in the treasury, one spaceport, one shipyard, one fully loaded ETAC, a Light Cruiser, two Destroyers, and two Scouts.
 The tax rate is set to 50% by default.

 Tech levels start at: EL1, SL1, CST1, WEP1, TER1, ELI1, and CIC1.